-2. If low, remove the fill plug and add lubricant until it appears at the level plug threads.
+2. If low, remove the fill plug and add SAE approved 80W-90 hypoid gear lube until it appears at the level plug threads.

 To check rear drive lubricant, use the following procedure.

 1. Remove the fill plug; the lubricant level should be level with the bottom of the plug threads.